Demographic Data Is Critical for Media

 How Products Are Tweaked to Reach Key Demos

 A TV news director knows there is an infinite number of stories he could pursue.
 But when it comes time to make choices, demographics often play a role.
-Sure, a station will cover the murder of an elderly man who isn't in the target demographic groups.
+Sure, a station will cover the murder of a senior man who isn't in the target demographic groups.
 But when it's time to decide whether to do a special report on social security or public schools, the schools usually win out.

 That's because parents of young children fall into that 18-34, 18-49, 25-54 age range.
 If the station does decide to do a story on social security, it could present it as what younger adults can do to make sure their aging parents have the money they need to live.
 Taking that perspective helps the subject appeal to younger viewers.

 Changing Your Product to Hit the Audience You Want

 Media companies constantly modify their products and the way they are advertised to hit a certain demographic group.
 The publisher of a women's magazine who follows demographic trends may decide her audience is becoming too old to attract the top advertisers.
 So she will focus on putting younger people on the cover and writing articles for a younger female customer to change the magazine's demographic makeup.

 In the magazine world, general interest publications that were designed to appeal to people of all ages and both genders sometimes struggle by trying to attract such a broad audience.
 Life and Look magazines are two examples.
 Readers enjoy magazines that seem tailored just for them.